AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/redis-tab.md

 ![Redis node detail](../../assets/tools/redis-tab-2.jpg)

-This frame will indicate the environment, [!DNL Redis] role, software version, and node size.
+The **[!UICONTROL Redis node detail]** frame will indicate the environment, [!DNL Redis] role, software version, and node size.

 ## [!UICONTROL Redis node roles timeline]

 ![Redis node roles timeline](../../assets/tools/redis-tab-3.jpg)

-This frame will indicate the loss of [!DNL Redis] service in particular roles.
+The **[!UICONTROL Redis node roles timeline]** frame indicates the loss of [!DNL Redis] service in particular roles.
 If a line dips, it indicates that the particular role that the line represents has lost a node or nodes.

 ## [!UICONTROL Connection to Redis]

 ![Connection to Redis](../../assets/tools/redis-tab-4.jpg)

-This frame displays the net.connectedClients value from the [!DNL New Relic Redis] sample data.
+The **[!UICONTROL Connection to Redis]** frame displays the net.connectedClients value from the [!DNL New Relic Redis] sample data.
 It displays the connections count by [!DNL New Relic] application (environment) and node.

 ## [!UICONTROL Commands per second by node]

 ![Commands per second by node](../../assets/tools/redis-tab-5.jpg)

-This frame will show the [!DNL Redis] commands by node per second over the selected time frame.
+The **[!UICONTROL Commands per second by node]** frame shows the [!DNL Redis] commands by node per second over the selected timeframe.

 ## [!UICONTROL Redis % of memory used]

 ![Redis % of memory used](../../assets/tools/redis-tab-6.jpg)

-This frame shows the % of max memory used by the [!DNL Redis] servers.
+The **[!UICONTROL Redis % of memory used]** frame shows the % of max memory used by the [!DNL Redis] servers.

 ## [!UICONTROL Redis used memory]

 ![Redis used memory](../../assets/tools/redis-tab-7.jpg)

-This frame shows the node usage of memory in GB/MB.
+The **[!UICONTROL Redis used memory]** frame shows the node usage of memory in GB/MB.

 ## [!UICONTROL Redis changes since last db save]

 ![Redis changes since last db save](../../assets/tools/redis-tab-8.jpg)

 [!DNL Redis] is a memory resident and saves the information to storage.
-This frame indicates the number of changes to memory that have occurred since the last database was saved to storage.
+The **[!UICONTROL Redis changes since last db save]** frame indicates the number of changes to memory that have occurred since the last database was saved to storage.
 [This information](https://redis.io/docs/manual/persistence/) explains [!DNL Redis's] persistence.

 ## [!UICONTROL Redis synchronization from Log]

 ![Redis synchronization from Log](../../assets/tools/redis-tab-9.jpg)

-This frame focuses on the errors encountered during [!DNL Redis] synchronization or errors that happen due to synchronization problems.
+The **[!UICONTROL Redis synchronization from Log]** frame focuses on the errors encountered during [!DNL Redis] synchronization or errors that happen due to synchronization problems.
 See [Redis Documentation](https://redis.io/docs/).